Quantum Approximate Optimization Algorithm for Test Case Optimization: Results and analyses

-Another threat to validity is the choice of the termination criterion, which is predefined and can incorporate human biases.
-To alleviate this problem, we choose the termination criterion empirically for each algorithm to achieve its best performance; we stop \ourApproach, when there is no improvement in fitness for three consecutive generations.
+Another threat is the choice of the termination criterion, which is predefined and can incorporate human biases.
+To alleviate this problem, we choose the termination criterion empirically for each algorithm to achieve its best performance.
+We set the maximum iteration number to 30, and within these 30 runs, we stop \ourApproach, when there is no improvement in fitness for three consecutive generations.
+Note that the number of iterations needed to find the optimal solution varies depending on the specific optimization of the problem and is not necessarily achieved within 30 iterations.
+However, since all our experiments concluded within 30 iterations, we have set this as the maximum limit.
 For GA, we observed the evolution trend in each case study and ran 400,000 evaluations in total to ensure that GA converges to the optimal solution.
 For RS, we generate solutions randomly until the number of solutions reaches \numEval of \ourApproach with $p=1$ and $\subproblemSize=7$.